sitjart/ds-handbook-test/pages/case-studies/uk.md

 This is test text

-{% include section-navigation-tiles.html type="uk" %}
+{% include section-navigation-tiles.html type="UK" %}